 Below is the list of all necessary files that make up a theme.
-You should not remove or skip any of the files when building a custom theme while you are free to add any extra file if your design requires it.
+You should not remove or skip any of these files when you want to create custom knowledge base themes.
+You are free to add any extra files if your design requires it.

 - css folder

 This contains the main theme styles.

 icons.css(deprecated.
 Icons are now managed with the new Icons Manager under Basepress menu)

 icons folder(deprecated as above)

 This contains the icons fonts and a xml file listing the icons and where they will be used.
 More about icons later on.

 - template-parts folder.
 This folder contains the templates for the various pages content.

 This file generates the content of a multi sections page.
 It should list all sections with their articles.

 This file generates the content of a multi sections page in boxed style.
 It shouldn’t show the list of articles.